jonjohnsontc/cautious-umbrella-bare-blog/content/posts/moving-from-spa-to-mpa.md

 The app was previously served as a big ol' bundle of Javascript from a Heroku Dyno.
 The bundle being built from clojurescript - specifically with reagent, self-described as a minimalistic React for clojurescript, along with re-frame a view library to help ensure a stateful UX.
 Underneath the hood, the API that served the songwriter info was built in Flask, leveraging SQLAlchemy as an ORM to chat with the data sitting in a SQLite db.

 I made the choice to build the site as a [single-page application](https://developer.mozilla.org/en-US/docs/Glossary/SPA) (SPA) in cljs, because it mirrored the architecture of an application that I was working on at my job.
-The app I worked on at the time wasn't functionally similar to the graph at all, but I didn't have any other frontend experience at the time[FN], and felt like the easiest way to get up and moving.
+The app I worked on at the time wasn't functionally similar to the graph at all, but I didn't have any other frontend experience at the time, and felt like the easiest way to get up and moving.

 In the time since I initially deployed the site, I've learned a whole lot more about the traditional client-server model on the web, and figured the songwriter graph would be a much better fit for that setup.

 ## Redesign of the Application

-Changing the graph from an SPA to server driven experience felt approachable, and easy.
+Changing the graph from an SPA to server driven experience felt approachable.
 After taking a second to re-orient myself with the site's codebase, I realized that I really only needed to re-create the views and api queries + db calls.
 The rest of the code base, which was made up of logic surrounding how the site functioned was unnecessary.
-This is because that logic was there to help navigate users between writers, which was automatically baked into the back/forward buttons of the standard web[FN](If-I-hadn't-made-it-clear-before,-the-graph-made-no-sense-as-an-SPA).
+This is because that logic was there to help navigate users between writers, which was automatically baked into the back/forward buttons of the standard web.

 In terms of recreating the views & queries + api calls, it required a slight reshuffling of concepts in my head, which we'll get into below.